Merzasphor/MWSE/docs/source/lua/type/niTexturingProperty.rst

 niTexturingProperty
 ====================================================================================================

-A rendering property that allows the application control over the methods used to filter the texture pixels and to blend the texture colors and vertex colors.
+A rendering property that controls the methods used to filter texture pixels, and blend texture colors and vertex colors.

 Properties
 ----------------------------------------------------------------------------------------------------

 `applyMode`_ (`niTexturingPropertyApplyMode`_)
     The texture apply mode.
-The texture apply mode determines how the vertex colors (whose generation are controlled via the NiVertexColorProperty) are blended with the filtered texture color.
+The texture apply mode controls how the vertex colors are blended with the texture color.

 `maps`_ (`niTexturingPropertyMapTArray`_)
     The maps of texture property.
 Accessible as an array.